haikyuu/hugo-blog/content/posts/setting-up-an-http-git-server.md

 ---
 title: "Setting Up an Http Git Server"
-date: 2020-02-19T12:15:59+01:00
+date: 2020-03-07T12:15:59+01:00
 draft: true
 toc: false
 images:
 tags:
+  - GIT
+  - Cloud
+  - Linux
+  - Lighttpd
-  - untagged
+  - git-http-server
 ---
 Git is the defacto version control system.
 Most of developers are familiar with it to some extent.
 But most of us host their repositories in other people's servers.

 For whichever reason or for none, let's create our own Git http server and let's host our code on our infrastructure.

 # Git http backend